JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 }
 ```

-The dependencies should be added to the above, since this function must be placed in the UI for anything to work the dependencies can piggyback on the output element.
+In some previous examples we created a function decicated to importing dependencies in the Shiny UI but in this case they can piggyback on the `boxxyOutput` function.
 This works using the htmltools package.
 The function `htmltools::htmlDependency` is used to create a dependency that is then attached with `htmltools::attachDependencies`.
 While the former creates an object that Shiny can understand and translate into `<script>` or `<style>` tags, the former attaches them to the output object and ensures dependencies are not imported multiple times (e.g.: when `boxxyOutput` is used more than once).

 Notice the use of `normalizePath` to retrieve the full path to the `assets` directory as this will not work with a relative path (e.g.: `./assets`).
-The dependencies consist of the three files previously created and necessary to generate the output: `countup.js` the dependency that was downloaded as well as `binding.js` and `styles.css`.
+The dependencies consist of the three files previously created and necessary to generate the output: `countup.js`, the dependency that was downloaded, as well as `binding.js` and `styles.css`.

 ```r
 boxxyOutput <- function(id){